TableNet: a multiplier-less implementation of neural networks for inferencing: Comparison with low precision NN

 \section{Comparison with low precision NN}

-While the philosophy of trading off accuracy versus performance by leveraging low precision data is similar to approaches using low-precision data format and arithmetic \cite{Gupta2015}, there are some significant differences between the two approaches.
+While the philosophy of trading off accuracy versus performance by leveraging low precision data in the present approach is at first glance similar to approaches using low-precision data format and arithmetic (e.g. \cite{Gupta2015} or tensorflow-lite) or binary weights and activations \cite{Hubara2016}, there are some significant and fundamental differences between the two approaches.
 First of all, because of the asymmetry between the input and output in a LUT, the main reduction in the precision is the input $I$ in a LUT.
 The weights, the nonlinearity, the output $O$ and the computations needed to produce the elements in $O$ that are stored in the LUT can all be done in full precision.
-This is in contrast to limited precision approaches where the entire computation pipeline is done in low precision.
+This is in contrast to limited precision approaches where the entire computation pipeline (including the storage and representation of the weights) is done in low precision.
 Secondly, because the LUT is indexed by the totality of bits in $I$, where $I$ can be an ordered set of multiple elements, the precision of different elements in $I$ can be different.
 This is in contrast to using low precision arithmetic hardware where all the computation is done at the same precision.
 For instance, Ref. \cite{Wu2006} shows an application in image halftoning using LUT where the precision of the input depends on the location of the input pixel.
 In terms of parallism, the LUT approach can be parallelized as the LUT operations can be done in parallel with multiple LUTs, whereas the paralellism in multiplier-based NN replies on using a parallel multiplier (rather than an iterative shift and add multiplier) and having several multiplier hardware running in parallel.